Answers to therapeutic music FAQs

 What is the return on investment (ROI) for the healthcare facility to hire therapeutic musicians?

-"Our experience with regards to return on investment has been unequivocal.
-Bu there is no doubt in my mind that the benefit we get from therapeutic music is more than what we spend for it."
+"[O]ur experience in terms of return on investment has been unequivocal.
+But there is no doubt in my mind that the benefit that we get out of live therapeutic music is more than what we spend for it."

 —Elizabeth Larkins, Executive Director Medical Nursing Northeast Georgia Health System